 - Long Travel Times on the Ferry

 Fact: even the fastest ferry on the shortest route between the UK and Ireland will take about as long as a plane ride from Central Europe to Dublin.
-If you are travelling from the continent, you are at a huge disadvantage time-wise.
+If you are traveling from the continent, you are at a huge disadvantage time-wise.

 - Port Locations and Driving Times

-By their very definition ports are rarely located centrally, but at the bottom of a dead-end road.
+By their very definition, ports are rarely located centrally but at the bottom of a dead-end road.
 That inevitably means driving to and from the port to reach your destination.
 An airport might be much nearer to you.